About our English Language Learning Program

 Candice Jahn, MA

-Candice has diverse teaching experience in ESL, ranging from elementary to high school settings, with extensive experience in teaching adult English Language Learners.
+Candice has taught ESL in elementary to high school settings, with extensive experience in teaching adult English Language Learners.
 Candice holds CELTA certification, an internationally recognized credential in teaching English to adult learners.
 Candice received her MA in Language Education from Rutgers University and a BA from Wilkes University in Communications.

 Celeste Kaitsa, BA